-- 1. Pull the wiper blade assembly away from the backglass.
-The backglass wiper blade will not lock in a vertical position like the windshield wiper blade, so care should be used when pulling it away from the vehicle. - 2.
-Pull down on the wiper blade assembly to remove it from the wiper arm. - 3.
-Replace the wiper blade.
+- 1. Lift the wiper blade assembly up and out of the park rest position. - 2.
+Pull the wiper blade assembly away from the backglass.
+The backglass wiper blade will not lock in a vertical position, so care should be used when pulling it away from the vehicle. - 3.
+Rotate the wiper blade assembly, and pull it off of the wiper arm.
+Hold the wiper arm in position and push the blade away from the wiper arm.